 Social Studies 5 credits

 Government 2 credits

 US History 2 credits

 Economics 1 credit

-Arts and Humanities Interdisciplinary humanities, visual, Foreign language 2 credits
+Arts and Humanities 2 credits

+Interdisciplinary humanities, visual, and performing arts, or Foreign language

 Health/Wellness 1 credit

-(For students who enter 9th grade in Fall 2015 or later, each student shall receive a minimum of 1 class period on psychomotor cardiopulmonary resuscitation (CPR) training as outlined in the American Heart Association (AHA) Guidelines for CPR to include the proper utilization of an automatic external defibrillator (AED) as part of the Health/Wellness course.
+(Each student shall receive a minimum of 1 class period on psychomotor cardiopulmonary resuscitation (CPR) training as outlined in the American Heart Association (AHA) Guidelines for CPR to include the proper utilization of an automatic external defibrillator (AED) as part of the Health/Wellness course.
 Additionally, Students participating in one season in any sport recognized by the Idaho High School Activities Association or club sport recognized by {{School_Name}}, or 18 weeks of a sport recognized by the School may choose to substitute participation for up to one credit of physical education.)